 Knowing how to perform CPR could save a life!
-2020 CPR schedule coming soon.
+2020 CPR schedule is as follows:

 REDUCE THE FUELS, REDUCE THE RISK!